Irish experiment: Damage inflicted by the 2020 Conor McKenna coverage

 On 20 June 2020, Conor McKenna of Essendon tested positive for the highly infectious novel coronavirus disease COVID-19.
 This resulted in the postponement of the match scheduled for the following day between Essendon and Melbourne.
 One other player was quarantined due to close contact during training.
 McKenna had another COVID-19 test on 22 June which was confirmed as negative in the evening of 23 June.
 He remained in quarantine pending a further test later in the week.
 During this time McKenna was subjected to an intense trial by media, abuse on social media and became a public villain in the country, treatment which provoked much criticism.
 On 8 September 2020, McKenna announced his retirement and return to Ireland after 79 games played.
 Geelong footballer Zach Tuohy described the official and media abuse directed at McKenna as "disgraceful" and "outrageous".
 In Ireland, it was also suggested "stars of the future that may being[sic] tempted to pursue a life in the AFL Down Under, may reconsider".
+McKenna returned to Australia in 2023 and resumed his AFL career, signing with the Brisbane Lions.